codio/knowledge/source/instructors/setupcourses/assignment-settings/penalties.rst

 Penalties
 =========

-You can add penalties to the assignment if students don't complete it within the specified start time and end time.
+You can add penalties to the assignment if students don't complete it within the specified start time and closing time.

 Penalties are not cumulative.
 Your student will receive the penalty associated with their submission date.

 ..
-Note:: It is recommended that you set the end date/time for the assignment (see :ref:`Assignment Duration <assignment-duration>`) to the last date/time for the penality to avoid having to change the assignment status for a student who submits the assignment late.
+Note:: It is recommended that you set the closing date/time for the assignment (see :ref:`Assignment Duration <assignment-duration>`) to the last date/time for the penality to avoid having to change the assignment status for a student who submits the assignment late.

 .. image:: /img/penalties.png
    :alt: Penalties